International students will need a Confirmation of Acceptance for Studies for a Student visa.

 CAS Issuing Webinar

-Please find a recording of one of the previous CAS issuing webinars from May 2023 (you will need to register with GoToMeetings as if you were attending the webinar).
-Please note that the information in the webinars is subject to change and regularly updated, so the live webinars will have the most recent advice.
+Please find a recording of one of the previous CAS issuing webinars from October 2024 (applicants will need to register with GoToMeetings as if they were attending the webinar).
+Please note that the information in the webinars is subject to change, therefore applicants should attend a live webinar for the most up-to-date information.

 Visa Application Webinar

-Please find a recording of one of the previous Visa application webinars from May 2023 (you will need to register with GoToMeetings as if you were attending the webinar).
-Please note that the information in the webinars is subject to change and regularly updated, so the live webinars will have the most recent advice.
+Please find a recording of one of the previous Visa application webinars from November 2024 (applicants will need to register with GoToMeetings as if they were attending the webinar).
+Please note that the information in the webinars is subject to change, therefore applicants should attend a live webinar for the most up-to-date information.

 Pre-Arrival and Accommodation Information